More pages in this section

 Hints & Tips

 From injury prevention, demystifying modern footwear, running techniques & tips, how to improve mobility & restore function, to even help you overcome the Donald duck walk and get you engaging your core through barefoot activation!
 All that wisdom and more is shared on our Hints & Tips page!
 Be sure to drop back to our Hints & Tips page as it will be updated on a regular basis.
 The feet are a very complex part of the body, allowing you to perform essential daily activities as well as tackle inspiring physical achievements - so they should not be neglected!
-Our foot experts, Hayley and Chris, will work with you to address your goals, relieve pain, regain mobility and effectively treat your foot problems.
+Our foot experts, Hayley, Chris and Emma will work with you to address your goals, relieve pain, regain mobility and effectively treat your foot problems.
 Do you have sore toes, bunions, or get heel pain when running?
 Are you wanting to learn more about footwear?
 Concerned about whether barefoot is good or bad?
 Interested in injury prevention and improving your performance?
 Reach out to our Townsville Podiatry team today!
 Contact UsRead More

 Persistent HEEL PAIN?
 Shockwave therapy may be your answer!